-We rate both Turkey’s NDC, as well as its current policies, “inadequate”—a lack of ambition that, if followed by all other countries, would lead to global warming exceeding 3–4°C by 2100.
+We rate both Turkey’s NDC, as well as its current policies, “Critically insufficient”—a lack of ambition that, if followed by all other countries, would lead to global warming exceeding 4°C.

 Turkey’s ongoing investment in expanding coal power production stands in strong contrast to the need to fully decarbonise the power sector by 2050.
 In addition to the operating 67 units of coal-fired power plants (emitting 72 MtCO2 yearly), six units are under construction, and more than 73 units are planned.
 If all of these units were built, the total emissions from coal would increase annual Turkish emissions by at least 40%.